Yandex Cloud

 select "Academy" in {{lst}}

-This will get you the Unexpected token '[' error.
-Jinja converts the lst variable to an ["Academy", "Physics"] string according to Python rules but disregards the Yandex Query-specific features of SQL queries, which causes the error.
+Running this code will result in the Unexpected token '[' error.
+This error occurs because Jinja converts the lst variable to the ["Academy", "Physics"] string using Python rules and ignores Yandex Query-SQL specifics.

-To specify that Jinja conversions must comply with the Yandex Query rules, use the to_yq filter.
-Then, the same query in the Jinja syntax will look like this:
+To tell Jinja that it should follow Yandex Query rules, use the to_yq filter.
+In this case, the previous query in the Jinja syntax will look like this:

 %%yq --jinja2